-- The core reachability algorithm became more and more complicated as new options where added. - There was an overhead involved in checking if an option was enabled.
-This might not seem as much, but when this is done inside the exploration loop the overhead adds up. - Some experimental designs and extensions required that certain algorithms were replaced with radically different algorithms.
+- The core reachability algorithm became more and more complicated as new options were added. - There was an overhead involved in checking if an option was enabled.
+This might not seem much, but when this is done inside the exploration loop the overhead adds up. - Some experimental designs and extensions required major changes due to new algorithms.

-The architecture of UPPAAL is constantly restructured in order to facilitate new designs and algorithms without needing to fork the code base, see Fig. 2 for the latest incarnation.
+The architecture of UPPAAL is constantly restructured in order to facilitate new designs and algorithms, see Fig. 2 for the latest incarnation.
 The main goals of the design are speed and flexibility.
-The bottom layer providing the system and state representations has only seen minimal architectural changes over the years.
+The bottom layer providing the system and symbolic state representations has only seen minimal architectural changes over the years.
 In fact, the code where most options are implemented are in the state space manipulation and state space representation components.